TerexitariusStomp/lstregen/docs/DEPLOYMENT.md

 - Runs cosmwasm-check
 - Stores the main, validators, and rewards contract code
 - Instantiates the main contract with a validator set
+- Stores and instantiates cw20-base (dREGEN) with the main contract as minter
+- Updates the main contract config.dregen_token to the cw20 address
 - Outputs deployment_info.json with code IDs and addresses

 Adjust the validators list in the script or pass your own instantiate JSON if desired.